 7. Cross-Site Scripting (XSS)

 Cross-site scripting is the injection of client-side scripts into web applications, which is enabled by not validating and correctly encoding user input.
-The malicious scripts are executed within the browser of end-users and enable various attacks – from stealing their session to monitoring and altering any actions on the affected website.
+The malicious scripts are executed within end-user browser and enable various attacks – from stealing their session to monitoring and altering any actions on the affected website.

-There are different types of cross-site scripting attacks, depending on whether the malicious scripts are injected non-persistent or persistent.
+Different types of cross-site scripting attacks depend on whether the malicious scripts are injected non-persistent or persistent.
 Furthermore, a differentiation is made between the vulnerability caused by a flawed input validation on the client- or server-side.

 How to prevent cross-site scripting (XSS)?

 The main way to prevent this type of attack, according to OWASP, is to separate untrusted and unvalidated data input from active browser content.
 This can be done in the following ways:

 - Use frameworks such as React JS, Ruby on Rails, and others that largely avoid XSS by design

 - Avoid untrusted HTTP request data in HTML except in allowed slots as defined in the OWASP Cheat Sheet Series‘XSS Prevention’

 - Use HTML encode prior to inserting any untrusted data in HTML elements

 - Implement a Content Security Policy (CSP) that creates source allow lists for client-side resources.
 This is helpful if there are no vulnerabilities that allow inserting malicious code through local files